 For Families

-• Iberostar Waves Herceg Novi, Igalo – This All-Inclusive 4-star retreat sits on the beachfront with stunning fjord-like views.
-Kids will love the Star Camp activity programme, and you're perfectly positioned for day trips to Kotor and Perast.
+• Iberostar Waves Herceg Novi in Igalo is a four-star all-inclusive on the beachfront with Bay of Kotor views, the Star Camp activity programme for kids, and easy day-trip access to Kotor and Perast.

 For Couples

-• Lazure Hotel & Marina, Herceg Novi – The top-rated hotel in Herceg Novi!
-This 5-star boutique gem sits in an 18th-century building overlooking Kotor Bay with its own marina.
-Elegant rooms, a spa with indoor pool and five saunas, plus waterfront dining.
-Proper romantic.
+• Lazure Hotel & Marina in Herceg Novi is a five-star boutique in an 18th-century building overlooking Kotor Bay, with its own marina, a spa, indoor pool, five saunas, and waterfront dining.

-• Iberostar Waves Slavija, Budva – This gorgeous 5-star beauty sits right in the heart of Budva with a stylish rooftop infinity pool overlooking the city, an adults-only spa with hammam and sauna, plus beautiful modern rooms just 15 minutes' walk from the medieval old town.
+• Iberostar Waves Slavija sits in central Budva with a stylish rooftop infinity pool, an adults-only spa with hammam and sauna, and 15 minutes' walk to the medieval old town for dinner and drinks.

 For Groups

-• Apart Hotel MS Katunjanin, Igalo – Brilliant for groups who want space and flexibility.
-Apartment-style rooms give you that home-away-from-home feel with hotel services, and you're just 300m from the beach near Herceg Novi.
+• Apart Hotel MS Katunjanin in Igalo does apartment-style rooms for groups who want the space of a self-catering setup with the services of a hotel, 300m from the beach near Herceg Novi.

-• Hotel Tara, BečiΔ‡i – A contemporary hotel with large swimming pool and poolside bar, just 300m from a private beach section.
-Close enough to Budva for evening adventures along the promenade.
+• Hotel Tara in Bečići is a contemporary hotel with a big swimming pool and poolside bar, 300m from a private beach section.
+Easy walk along the promenade into Budva for group dinners.

 For Value